 What Is Peritoneal Mesothelioma?

 This cancer is a form of mesothelioma that develops in the abdomen, specifically on the peritoneum (the lining of the abdominal cavity).
 It is extremely rare, accounting for only about 20 percent of all mesothelioma cases annually, or about 660 cases per year in the United States.
-Patients with peritoneal mesothelioma tend to have a better prognosis than those with other types of the disease.
+Patients with peritoneal mesothelioma may have a better prognosis than those with other types of mesothelioma.
 Typically, treatment involves a combination of chemotherapy and surgery.

 What Causes Peritoneal Mesothelioma?